maxmurder/lastest/README.md

     Takes a .las file and a polygon verticies text file (see out.txt) as input.
 Outputs a plaintext file of points in X,Y,Z format.

+    Uses a simple winding number algorithm to determine if a the point is wihtin the polygon.